oneil512/INSIGHT/README.md

 Right now it seems to get overly focused on one area.
 Better executive summaries might fix this.
     - Look into composable indicies with llama index

 Explicitly inform boss about worker errors.
 Ensure boss handles them gracefully.<br>
-    - example: code execution issue<br><br>
+    - example: code execution issue

 Expand APIs<br>
     - more useful examples<br>
     - different APIs<br>
     - NOTE: prompt space is out most scarce commodity.
-Be as terse as possible and be careful not to add redundancies<br><br>
+Be as terse as possible and be careful not to add redundancies

 Implement token limit constraints<br>
     - currently it's possible to pass an agent a prompt with say 4096 tokens, leaving it space for only one single token for its completion.
-This should be fixed, but whatever error is passed should be propagated and fixed gracefully<br>
+This should be fixed, but whatever error is passed should be propagated and fixed gracefully

 Rework project structure<br>
-    - potentially abstractions as well?<br>
+    - potentially abstractions as well?

-Allow way to save and reload program<br>
+Allow way to save and reload program

 Implement logging<br>
     - Ideally the output of every run should be saved to its own log file<br>